By Roger G. Beauchamp, D.D.S.

 Present Health Care Tax Policy

-This means that government defines what insurance is.
+Currently, government defines what insurance is.
 Government and special interests set the requirements all plans have to meet in order to qualify.
 It is a one-size-fits-all approach and does not encourage the development and marketing of new products that fit individual needs and financial resources.

 So-called consumer-directed plans are already adding the cost of “preventive services,” showing how government is in the position of designing, directing, and dictating what insurance plans are available for individuals to choose.
 A truly consumer-directed marketplace would offer critical-illness policies, or those that pay subscribers according to a table of allowances.
 The benefit dollars from such policies could be used at any doctor’s office or hospital in the world, without penalty to the insured.
-The policy owner would thus control payments over the full continuum of their care.
+The policy owner would thus control the payment over the full continuum of their care.

 The amount per enrollee spent by employers on their employees health care benefit plan should be fully disclosed to the employee.

 This would help educate workers about the dollar value of the health care benefit program they have earned, helping them realize that they already possess the financial capability of managing their own health care expenses at least as well as government or their employer if granted control over how those dollars are spent in the health care marketplace.